 If you’re a cat owner, when it comes to finding a house you want to buy, it’s not only yourself that you need to think of!
 You also have to consider how suitable the properties you’re looking at would be for your fur baby, and whether or not your cat would be safe and happy living there.

 The local area

 Before you even get to the property itself, take a look around the neighbourhood to see how suitable it is for pet owners.
 For example is there a good vet surgery within easy traveling distance of the house you’re looking at?
 How about a pet store?
 You may also want to look into the availability of facilities such as catteries or cat sitters for when you go on vacation.

-Outside the house
+Outside the cat friendly house

 If you have a cat who likes to go outside, when you arrive at the property you should take a look around to see how safe it would be for them to do so.
 Consider whether the house is located near a busy road, a railway line, or anything else that might pose a danger to your cat when they go wandering.
 It might also be worth finding out whether the neighbours own dogs, and if they do, how good they are with cats.

 The cat friendly property itself

-When it comes to the interior of a house, there are a number of different factors to consider when it comes to feline suitability.
-For instance, you’ll want to look at whether there’s sufficient space for items such as litter trays, cat towers and cat beds.
+For the interior of a house, there are a number of different factors to consider for feline suitability.
+For instance, you’ll want to look at whether there’s sufficient space for items such as litter trays.
+What about cat towers and cat beds.
 The ultimate cat friendly move is to check whether you’ll be able to fit a cat flap into one of the doors leading outside.

-Once you’ve found a suitable property and moved in, remember to keep your cat inside for at least a week so that they get used to their new home and don’t try to return to the old one.
+Once you’ve found a suitable property and actually moved in, remember to keep your cat inside for at least a week so that they get used to their new home and don’t try to return to the old one.